SimSaladin/kumpulaspace.fi/README.md

 - Finnish and English pages are given -en and -fi suffixes respectively (e.g. index-en.markdown). **Language suffix is mandadory.**

-### Modifying existing pages
+### 1. Modifying existing pages

 - You can modify any file under `content/` and its subdirectories.
 - Default template in templates/default.html is also modifiable, though it should normally not be necessary to modify it.
 Only if you're 1) adding a new language or 2) modifying the top navigation bar.

-### Adding new pages
+### 2. Adding new pages

-- You can add new pages **directly** under content-folder:
+- Add new pages **top-level** pages directly under content-folder:
-  Adding a file content/mynewpage-fi.markdown results in /fi/mynewpage.html on the site.
+  Adding a file content/mynewpage-fi.markdown results in /fi/mynewpage.html on the site, and so on.
-- You can add new projects under content/projects: content/projects/2014-01-01-newproject-fi.markdown results in /fi/2014-01-01-newproject.html. **The index in /fi/projects.html is automatically updated.**
+- Add new **projects** under content/projects:
+  content/projects/2014-01-01-newproject-fi.markdown results in
+  /fi/2014-01-01-newproject.html. *The index in /fi/projects.html is
+  automatically updated.*
 - Add new publication pdf's under content/publications.

-### New assets
+### 3. Adding images

 - Add images under `images/`.
 Then include them (in markdown):
   `![/images/myimage.jpg]`.
 The first slash is important!
 Image format doesn't matter, though browser support varies with rare formats.

-### Style modifications (CSS)
+### 4. Layout and style (HTML templates and CSS)

+- There is only one html template (`templates/default.html`), which is used to render every page.
 - All CSS is in css/*.css files
 - "interesting" CSS is in css/default.css, typography in css/typebase.css.

 # More technical

-**This and below sections are relevant only if hakyll executable needs to be recompiled, or the site installed on a new host.**
+**Everything below this in this document is relevant only if the executable needs to be recompiled, or the site installed on a new host.**

 The package installs fine with cabal (`cabal install`).
 However, you will most likely want to link statically (minimizes server dependencies):